Star Wars: The Empire Strikes Back (1980) - Review

 Plot & Thoughts

 While some would argue that The Empire Strikes Back is more subdued than its counterparts, and they'd be right, I'd argue that being subdued is a good thing here.
 Nothing big happens in Empire, like a Death Star blowing up, for instance.
 The big things that happen are all character-related, which leads to growth among the main characters.
 The reason Empire is ahead of the rest is that the characters are improved and more complex without becoming too complicated.
 Luke is less whiny than he was before, but still impatient and in need of being humbled, which he certainly is by the end.
 He has his own personal story to go through with his journey to become a Jedi.
 Han's insecurities are more apparent with how he needs Leia to need him and how he has to pay off his debts.
-Han is on the run from bounty hunters and forces unknown, as well as the Empire, so his struggles of the original film are amplified here.
+Han is on the run from bounty hunters and forces unknown, as well as the Empire, so his struggles in the original film are amplified here.
 And as for Vader, well, his status as a villain is elevated ten-fold.

 mpc-hc64-2016-03-15-19-12-13-67-1038x576.png

 Vader is the star of the show in this movie, even though he's on-screen less than the protagonists.
-He was a cool-looking villain in Episode IV, but his presence within the empire was unclear: he took orders from Peter Cushing, but was willing to choke high-ranking officers.
+He was a cool-looking villain in Episode IV, but his presence within the empire was unclear: he took orders from Peter Cushing but was willing to choke high-ranking officers.
 He was just there as an icon for the movie and to demonstrate the dark side of the Force.
 Here, his actions in Empire are more deliberate and defining.

-In The Empire Strikes Back, it's established that Vader answers only to the emperor, and that everyone else is beneath him.
-Those beneath him are at risk of an execution, should they disappoint him.
+In The Empire Strikes Back, it's established that Vader answers only to the emperor and that everyone else is beneath him.
+Those beneath him are at risk of execution, should they disappoint him.
 He kills a couple of his own, high-ranking officers simply because of his disappointment in their performance, and he does so without lifting a finger.
 In the original movie, we saw a glimpse at what the Force could help a Jedi do, but here we see how someone in control of it can kill people by just looking at them.
-He does even does it without being in the same room.
+He even does it without being in the same room.
 In the previous movie, Vader was mentioned as a master of the force.
 It wasn't until The Empire Strikes Back that we see how powerful he is by how he uses it with small gestures and dominates his opponents with minimal effort.
-Even Han Solo is rendered impotent when he tries to shoot him and Vader doesn't even use a lightsaber to deflect Solo's gun shots, he just absorbs the blasts in his hands.
+Even Han Solo is rendered impotent when he tries to shoot him and Vader doesn't even use a lightsaber to deflect Solo's gunshots, he just absorbs the blasts in his hands.

 The way the characters just talk about Vader in this movie is with more fear as well.
 In Episode IV, they knew him and talked about his history, but people didn't seem as concerned.
 Leia just insulted him like a petulant captive with no fear.
 Here, people on both sides build him up.
-Yoda is constantly telling Luke that Vader is too strong, the imperial officers are worried about breaking bad news to him, Lando has to personally do his bidding and put up with him altering deals.
+Yoda is constantly telling Luke that Vader is too strong, the imperial officers are worried about breaking bad news to him, and Lando has to personally do his bidding and put up with him altering deals.
 While not on the screen as much as the rest of the characters, his presence is strong throughout the film.

 Why don't come over to my place?
 I got Netflix.

 The dire nature of the situation and the constant threat of the Galactic Empire keeps the movie tense.
 From the beginning, we get the impression that the villains have the advantage and that the rebels are the underdogs more than ever.
 After the still-exciting sequence with the Walkers on Hoth, Han and the others have to escape from a very tight pursuit through space.
-It's well shot, exciting, and builds Han up as a skilled pilot with the risky maneuvers he pulls off.
+It's well-shot, exciting, and builds Han up as a skilled pilot with the risky maneuvers he pulls off.
 And each time there seems to be a bit of reprieve for him and his friends, something new comes up and ruins their day.

 mpc-hc64-2016-03-15-19-00-03-44-1038x576.png

 The strength of the villains is felt on Luke's side of the story as well, particularly when he confronts Vader.
 Vader dominates this fight and demonstrates how much stronger he is than Luke in several ways.
-Much of the first portion of the fight, he only uses one hand, he uses the environment to his advantage, and he uses some basic fencing techniques—thanks the man wearing the suit—to show that he's more adept at using a lightsaber.
+For much of the first portion of the fight, he only uses one hand, he uses the environment to his advantage, and he uses some basic fencing techniques—thanks to the man wearing the suit—to show that he's more adept at using a lightsaber.
 Vader's power is overwhelming and he makes the fight extremely tense because of it, right up to the point where he disarms Luke (heh heh).
 The fact that the heroes are getting their asses handed to them most of the way is part of the reason the movie is so tense.
 Even if we know what's going to happen, the tension is still there.

 TL;DR (Conclusion)